Before you start

 Studio will warn you that some projects are missing (they are the

 closed-source device adapters), but you can ignore that message.
 Choose

-the correct configuration (try Release if Debug fails) and platform
+the correct configuration (try Release if Debug fails).

-(Win32 or x64).
-Then simply right-click the desired projects and select
+Then simply right-click the desired projects and select Build.

 DeviceAdapters that depend on code in the 3rdparty directory will only build if you download the correct libraries yourself and place them in your own copy of the 3rdparty directory.
 For legal reasons, we are not allowed to make these libraries public.
 In general, however, you may simply ignore DeviceAdapters that do not build because you do not have the correct dependencies.

 Note that the built binaries are placed under the directory

 the root of